strontic/strontic.github.io/xcyclopedia/library/nltest.exe-6E2AF09075B1DBA1E7B0429CC589476D.md

 ## Possible Misuse

 *The following table contains possible examples of `nltest.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `nltest.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --